jinitsuga/battleship-TOP/src/readme.md

 An iteration of the classic Battleship game on the browser for The Odin Project curriculum.
+-INCLUDE HOW TO RUN PROJECT
+-moduled like crazy
 -removeEventlisteners
 -testing
 -keeping project in modules